rhubarbgroup/email-address-encoder/readme.txt

 You can use the "Page Scanner" found under _Settings -> Email Encoder_ to see whether all your email addresses are protected.
 Alternatively, you can manually look at the "page source" of your site.

-**Please note:** Chrome's Developer Tools, Safari's Web Inspector and others automatically decode decimal and hexadecimal entities, you need to look at the "plain HTML source code".
+**Please note:** Chrome’s Developer Tools, Safari’s Web Inspector and others automatically decode decimal and hexadecimal entities.
+You need to look at the "plain HTML source code".

 = How can I filter other parts of my site? =